Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: The Properties of Multi-Subroutine Quantum Programs

 \subsection{Quantum State Generation and Detection}

-Testing quantum programs rely heavily on the handling of quantum variables.
+Testing quantum programs relies heavily on the handling of quantum variables.
 However, generating and detecting quantum states have more significant challenges than their classical counterparts due to the properties of quantum states.

 In classical computing, input parameters can easily be fed into a computer.
 A natural language description of the input, such as a block of text or a decimal number, can be converted into a binary string according to predetermined coding rules.
 This binary string is then converted into the internal state of a computer's components (e.g., high and low voltages represent 1 and 0, respectively).
 However, quantum variables not only have classical states like binary strings, but they also have superposition states or mixed states.
 Some states that can be easily described in natural language may be difficult to prepare on quantum devices.
 For example, for general superposition states, the algorithm proposed by~\cite{Lov2002Creating} can be used to generate the superposition state $\sum_i \sqrt{p_i}\left|i\right>$ if we know the probability distribution $\{p_i\}$ of each amplitude.
-However, this algorithm can be computationally expensive if the target states do not have specific properties.
+However, this algorithm may be computationally expensive if the target states do not have specific properties.
 In fact, it has been proven that preparing some quantum states requires exponential costs~\cite{knill1995approximation}.

 Once a quantum program has been executed with a given input, the next step is to compare the actual output with the expected output.
-While reading classical memory is relatively straightforward, quantum computing presents a challenge when it comes to comparing output containing quantum variables.
+While reading classical memory is relatively straightforward, quantum computing presents a challenge regarding reading output containing quantum variables.
 Measurements must be made to extract information about these variables, but they may cause the state of the quantum variables to collapse and interfere with the program's execution.
 Consequently, many classical testing methods that depend on intermediate variables cannot be directly applied to test quantum programs.

 In the field of quantum information, various methods have been proposed to solve problems concerning quantum state detection, such as quantum distance estimation~\cite{Flammia2011FewPauli,Cerezo2020VariationalQF}, quantum discrimination~\cite{Stephen2008Discrimination,zhang2006300discri_mixed,Zhang2007discri_puremix}, quantum tomography~\cite{tomography1989,Chuang1996statetomo}, and the Swap Test~\cite{buhrman2001quantum,ekert2002direct}.
 Unfortunately, almost all methods require multiple copies of the target quantum state, and the results are not entirely accurate.
 This is particularly challenging in testing practice, as it often requires repeating the execution of the target program.